Deferred Prosecution Agreement

 The court might set a court date for you to explain or issue a warrant for your arrest.
-If you miss a court date, the bench warrant might be issued for their arrest.
+If you miss a court date, a bench warrant might be issued for your arrest.

 Attorney for Deferred Prosecution Agreements in Manatee County, FL

 If you were rejected from the deferred prosecution agreement program or another type of pre-trial diversion program in Manatee County, FL, then contact an experienced criminal defense attorney at Sammis Law Firm.

 Our attorneys might be able to get you reentered into a pretrial diversion program so that the arrest warrant can be withdrawn.

 In other cases, your criminal defense attorney can help you fight the charges on the merits for an outright dismissal or other pre-trial resolution if reentering the program is not an option.

 What is the Criminal Traffic Deferred Prosecution Agreement?

 When it comes to the rights of the accused, entering a deferred prosecution program has collateral consequences.
 Getting the charges dismissed on the merits leads to a better result.